 The authors acknowledge the Australian Laureate Research Council Grant (FL200100025) presented to Professor Maureen Dollard that enabled this research to be conducted.
 The authors also acknowledge and thank the organisers of the Joint Congress of the International

-Commission on Occupational Health-Work Organization and Psychosocial Factors (ICOF WOPS) and the Asia Pacific Academy for Psychosocial Factors (APA-PFAW) Work in Tokyo in September 2023.
-Iaction and stakeholder engagement.
-While national policy is a critical lever for improving worker psychological health, some countries are more progressive than others in relation to policy development and/or implementation.
-At the Joint Congress of the International
+Commission on Occupational Health-Work Organization and Psychosocial Factors (ICOH-WOPS) and the Asia Pacific Academy for Psychosocial Factors (APA-PFAW) Work in Tokyo in September 2023.

 Abstract